WinnieHuangJY/OAs/README.md

 In addition, I accidently uploaded to a private repository and found this mistake after a while, which also made a lateness.

-Thanks for your watching and I look forward your advice for a better solution.
+Thanks for your watching and I look forward to your advice for a better solution.

+P.S.
+I am interested in data team since I am currently enrolled in a master program of data informatics.
+Though I do not have background of this area during my bachelor degree, I am actively learning about it this year and seeking for an opportunity to have experience on this area.